jontrulson/conquest/docs/conquest-guide.md

 the angle of the cursor relative to the center of the viewer when the button was pressed.

-See the mouse macro comment block in your conquestrc file for a description of the format.
+See the mouse macro comment block in your conquest.conf file for a description of the format.

 There are many other interesting and useful combinations that I won't